Verify Backlinks · FAQ

 What does the PDF legend mean?

-What do the PDF “health”, “ratios” and “averages” mean?
+What do the PDF health, ratios and averages mean?

 How do I read the Excel workbook?

 Results contains every backlink row.
 Summary shows counts by follow type and risk label.
 Explanation defines each column.
-Decision Matrix documents how Index, Noindex, and Consider disavow decisions are made.
-Tier SummaryDomain AuthorityAuthority ExplanationAuthority Summary
+Decision Matrix explains Index, Noindex and Consider disavow outcomes.
+Tier Summary shows tier distribution.
+Domain Authority and Authority Summary provide source-domain and profile-level rollups.

 What is the Decision Matrix tab and why is it included?